SrijanBadhya/Debsoc/Running the PES Debsoc.md

 What I would do is make up a tangible motion they would understand, like, "This House Would Change PES timings", or, "THW put effort to get a girlfriend", and ask questions to direct them in a certain way.
 Some other times, I would initially start some random conversation with them about their interests, find out something like them being a volunteer at Aatmatrisha, and then make up a more specific motion like, "THW be a volunteer at Aatmatrisha".
 Sometimes after this thorough discussion of their case, I got them to give a speech and see the effects of the deep prep on their confidence and speech quality (It felt really fulfilling for me to watch this as well).

-This session also helped me give people the individual a
+This session also helped me give people the individual attention that I've talked about in earlier chapters.

 ---